EU considers new controls for shadow banking

 Political leaders are aware of the potential problem that shadow banking presents and the Group of 20 top global economies have asked their task force, the Financial Stability Board (FSB), to come up with plans to regulate the sector.

-That will give a lead to the European authorities in finalizing their plans.
+That will provide a lead for the European authorities before finalising their plans.

-The chairman of Britain’s Financial Services Authority, Adair Turner, has called for radical plans to regulate shadow banking, saying last week that the system may be too complex for regulators to understand.
+The chairman of Britain’s Financial Services Authority, Adair Turner, is in favour of radical plans to regulate shadow banking, saying last week regulators should show a “bias to prudence”.

 Shadow banking can also refer to offshore vehicles such as those that banks used before the crisis for leverage, as well as money-market funds taking deposits from companies.